sethmachine/sethmachine.github.io/source/_posts/live-transcription-with-twilio-and-google.md

       String getCallSid();
     }
     ```
 6. Create `MessageEventType.java` enum class to model the four kinds of messages Twilio can send through the audio stream.
-Knowing the type of the message will allow for deserializing the message with the right message model.
+This will help to deserialize each incoming Twilio stream message into the equivalent Java model.
     ```java MessageEventType.java
     package io.sethmachine.twiliolivetranscriptiondemo.core.model.twilio.stream.messages;